Dunkl Operators for Arbitrary Finite Groups: Appendix A: Cyclic Structures

 Our next assumption deals with the compatibility between cyclical lines and the defined action.
 We postulate that

 for every $x,y,z\in\Omega$.

-\begin{remark} Algebraically, this equation says that the right action $ \wact y $ distributes over the binary operation $ \wact $.
-Geometrically, it says that the ordered sequence of consecutive points $z, x, z \wact x$ on their uniquely determined cyclic line transform under the right action $ ( \cdot ) \wact y $ into the points $ z \wact y, x \wact y, (z \wact x) \wact y $ on their uniquely determined cyclic line.
+\begin{remark} Algebraically, this equation says the right action $ \wact y $ distributes over the binary operation $ \wact $.
+Geometrically, it says that the ordered sequence of consecutive points $z, x, z \wact x$ on their uniquely determined cyclic line transforms under the right action $ ( \cdot ) \wact y $ into the ordered sequence of consecutive points $ z \wact y, x \wact y, (z \wact x) \wact y $ on their uniquely determined cyclic line.

 This property trivializes for $x=y$ or $x=z$.
 On the other hand, in the special case $y=z$ it reduces to